 [RELATED: Browse MCAT Class and Test Options by State ]

 Consistently at the top of any best-of lists, Harvard Medical School’s class welcomes almost a quarter of its incoming class of 165 students from communities underrepresented in medicine.
 Nearly 60% of the entering class of 2018 is made up of women.
-As a top MD program, HMS is selective, with a median matriculant GPA of 3.92 and a median MCAT score of 519.
+As a top MD program, HMS is selective, with a median matriculant GPA of 3.9 and a median MCAT score of 519.
 Of all 2018 match participants, 16 chose surgery residencies, with 7 going into general surgery.
 You can expect to choose from a myriad surgery electives as a student, from transplantation surgery to plastic and reconstructive surgery.

 [ Learn more about Harvard Medical School ]

 During your clerkship year at NYU, two four-week blocks are dedicated to selective and elective rotations, which allow you to customize your education based on your professional interests.
 Selective and elective areas of study include radiology, as well as geriatric and palliative care, healthcare policy, global health, and more.
 The 2018 match saw 1 NYU senior head into a thoracic surgery residency.
-NYU’s class of 118 students has some of the strongest median GPAs and MCAT scores around 3.92 and 521.
-NYU School of Medicine offers full-tuition scholarships to all current students and future matriculated students in the MD degree program, regardless of merit or financial need, provided they maintain satisfactory academic progress.
+NYU’s class of 101 students in 2019 has some of the strongest median GPAs and MCAT scores, especially considering that the school offers full-tuition scholarships to all current students and future matriculated students in the MD degree program, regardless of merit or financial need provided they maintain satisfactory academic progress.

 [ Learn more about UCSF School of Medicine ]